ksuther/KSImageNamed-Xcode/README.md

 ## What does this work with?

-Developed and tested against Xcode 4.5.2 on 10.8.
-Also appears to work with Xcode 4.6.
+Developed and tested against Xcode 4.6.1 and Xcode 5 DP6.

 ## How do I include file extensions when autocompleting?